 You are also invited to submit Posters on these topics for our structured poster session.

 Posters should be A0 size, and in portrait orientation.
 Hanging materials will be available on-site.

 Parallel Session talks should be 15 minutes long and focus on high quality prevention research (including methodology, epidemiology, aetiology, intervention outcomes, implementation, evidence based programmes and policy etc).
 Talks will be followed by a short Q&A session

 Abstract submission instructions

 Please read the instructions here to submit your abstract to EUSPR 2018.

-The deadline for all abstracts submissions is Monday 4th June 2018 1700 CET.
-All abstracts will be reviewed by EUSPR Conference Committee members and the results announced to authors soon afterwards.
+The deadline for all abstracts submissions is Monday 4th June 2018 – Midnight. * In case of exceptional circumstances (e.g. illness, holiday, technical failure) we accept a small number of abstracts after the deadline, but we cannot guarantee this.
+All abstracts will be reviewed by EUSPR Conference Committee members and the results announced to authors in approximately 4-6 weeks.
 This will allow plenty of time to take advantage of Early Bird conference rates, and where attendance is conditional upon acceptance of the abstract, to make necessary travel arrangements.